-Last Friday saw David Cameron donning a rather fetching high-vis jacket as he visited the Railway in Dawlish, an area that most will remember as being quite literally battered by the poor weather last year.
-Following that turbulent time, Mr Cameron was very quick to praise the ‘orange army’ of Network Rail engineers for their work on getting the line back up-and-running, and it would appear that the Conservative party have raised a number of interesting Rail issues in their bid for victory this year.
+Last Friday saw David Cameron donning a rather fetching high-vis jacket as he visited the railway in Dawlish, an area that most will remember as being quite literally battered by the poor weather last year.
+Following that turbulent time, Mr. Cameron was very quick to praise the ‘orange army’ of Network Rail engineers for their work on getting the line back up-and-running, and it would appear that the Conservative party has raised a number of interesting rail issues in their bid for victory this year.

 HS2 is clearly going to be a gigantic element of this election.
 The conservatives are keen to see the entire project completed as initially laid out and have recently criticised Labour for their potential stalling and/or cancelling of phase 2 of the project (essentially all parts of the route north of Birmingham), going as far as to say that Labour and Shadow Chancellor Ed Balls was ‘slapping the face’ of the Midlands and the North of the country.

 Away from infrastructure, the Conservatives are also appealing to the commuter vote by proposing a 5-year cap on rail fares.
 The ‘fair deal’ initiative will, apparently, save the average commuter £400 over the 5 years and will also apply to the London Underground and Bus networks.
 It is no secret that Britain’s rail fares are significantly higher than the rest of Europe and with some commuters spending up to 17% of their salary on rail tickets, this could be very appealing.
 There is currently no real answer however on how the Tories intend to fund this freeze which is likely to cost around £200m per year.